robinmonjo/krgo/README.md

 COMMANDS:
    pull		pull an image
    push		push an image
-   commit	commit changes to an image pull with -g help, h	Shows a list of commands or help for one command
+   commit	commit changes to an image pulled with -g help, h	Shows a list of commands or help for one command
 ````